martinsam/cozy-dev-docs/source/clientsideapp.md

 From this point, you will want to add some javascript and start working with the user data.
 You can get started easily using only some DOM manipulation, but if you want to make a more complicated app, you are going to need a Frame work.

-If you dont have a framework preference, we recommend you get started using the [Vanilla JS](#option-1-vanilla-js) section and [Sample app](https://github.com/lemelon/cozysdk-client-tuto/tree/vanillajs).
+If you don't have a framework preference, we recommend you get started using the [Vanilla JS](#option-1-vanilla-js) section and [Sample app](https://github.com/lemelon/cozysdk-client-tuto/tree/vanillajs).
 The term vanilla JS is a joke about using "pure" javascript without any library.
 It's better to start this way and then pick the framework which best scratch your itches.

 If your framework of choice is Angular.js, you just got lucky as we have a [section](#option-2-angular) and [Sample app](https://github.com/lemelon/cozysdk-client-tuto/tree/angularjs) for it.
 If you prefer another framework, you will find the information you need in the Vanilla section, but let us know and we might include it here !